What is food poisoning?

 - you still can’t keep any fluids down, more than 24 hours after getting sick

-For a mild case of food poisoning, you may try sucking ice chips, replenishing fluids and electrolytes (this may be helped by obtaining oral rehydration solutions available in pharmacies) and easing back into your normal diet and routine when you feel ready.
+For a mild case of food poisoning, you may try sucking ice chips, replacing lost fluids and electrolytes (you can buy an oral rehydration solution from your pharmacy) and easing back into your normal diet and routine when you feel ready.
 Antibiotics may help with some bacterial types of food poisoning, but are usually not needed.